BaderLab/GenAnT/5-AssignGeneSymbols/README.md

 orthofinder -t number_of_threads -a number_of_threads -o orthofinder -f protein_seqs
 ```

 The OrthoFinder results we are interested in are pairwise protein-protein relationships between the reference and target species.
 They can be found in `./orthofinder/Results_date_of_run/Orthologues/Orthologues_target_proteins/target_proteins__v__reference_proteins.tsv`.
-These can be read into an R notebook called `AddOrthoFinderGenes.Rmd`.
+These can be read into an R notebook called `AddOrthoFinderGenes.Rmd` which will take the results from OrthoFinder and add a column to `gene_symbols.tsv` and `gene_symbols_noCopies.tsv` with the OrthoFinder gene symbols.

+### GFF formatting

+At this point in the tutorial, we now have a GFF full of gene models ("full_annotation.gff") and a table of gene symbols corresponding to the Mikado and other ncRNA gene IDs.
+However, this is not a practical way to have everything stored if you wish to do any kind of analysis that relies on gene symbols (e.g. any kind of whole genome analysis).